kpegods96/Systematic-Review-Course/_book/03-Module-3-Data-Preparation-and-Descriptive-Analysis.md

 **Lecture Practice Assignment:**

-For this practical assignment, kindly download the accompanying [r codes](link) and practice.
+In this practice assignment, start by clicking on this [**link**](https://kpegods96.github.io/demo/).
+Once there, head over to **Lecture 3.2 Demonstration**, copy the code, and try running it in RStudio as you follow along step by step..

 <br><br>